solliancenet/azure-synapse-analytics-workshop-300/day-01/lab01-data-integration-part-1.md

 - An external file format for Parquet files
 - An external table that defines the schema for the files, as well as the location, data source, and file format

 1. In the query window, replace the script with the following to create the external data source.
-Be sure to replace `<PrimaryStorage`>` with the default storage account name for your workspace:
+Be sure to replace `<PrimaryStorage>` with the default storage account name for your workspace:

     ```sql
     -- Replace <PrimaryStorage> with the workspace default storage account name.
+    IF NOT EXISTS (SELECT * FROM sys.external_data_sources where name = 'ABSS')
+    BEGIN
         CREATE EXTERNAL DATA SOURCE ABSS
         WITH
         ( TYPE = HADOOP,
             LOCATION = 'abfss://wwi-02@<PrimaryStorage>.dfs.core.windows.net'
         );
+    END
     ```

 2. Select **Run** from the toolbar menu to execute the SQL command.